DailyEndorphin Basic Concepts

 Team: a smaller entity consisting of other DE group members within a teams-based challenge and competes against other teams in the challenge.
 It could be you and your immediate colleagues, friends, and family.

 Conference: a bigger entity consisting of “teams” within a DE group & challenge.
 Is often used to break down large challenges into smaller entities to facilitate the ability to offer incentives at multiple levels and keep everyone engaged throughout the challenge.
-This feature is great for those bigger groups who reside in disparate locations.
+This feature is great for those bigger groups who reside in disparate locations or for those who wish to compete primarily against peers at their own health and/or fitness levels, while still involved in the bigger challenge.
 Think big company office locations and/or departments or grouping/sub-grouping into different fitness and/or health levels here.

 Division: an entity within a conference consisting of “teams” within a DE group & challenge.
 Is often used as another way to break down VERY large groups and facilitate multiple incentives at different levels.